kevinch0/never-buy-tickets-alone/README.md

 1. In terminal, type rake db:create, to create database
 2. In terminal, type rake db:migrate, to create tables
+3. In terminal, type rake db:setup, to populate database

 Step 3: Deploying app on Local Host